thothom/thothom.com/docs/introduction.md

 In recent years, a lot of new databases are being created and a lot more of data is being generated, stored and manipulated.
 To provide the more perfect product possible to their clients, the companies are changing or using multiples databases at the same time with a increasingly frequency.

-To handle all this databases, the developers must learn from the scratch how to use the provided sdk, how to make queries, how to setup the database, and a bunch of information non-related to the product or to the systems that they are building, forcing then to wast precious time and money.
+To handle all this databases, the developers must learn from the scratch how to use the provided SDK, how to make queries, how to setup the database, and a bunch of information non-related to the product or to the systems that they are building, forcing then to wast precious time and money.

 With these problems in mind, we come with the solution: A OM that can communicate with **ALL** databases, using the same syntax, the same methods, and the same configuration.